Codeinwp/wp-product-review/readme.txt

 == Description ==

-> If you want to see a live demo of the plugin you can check <a href="http://dev2.themeisle.com/reviewgine/?p=11">http://dev2.themeisle.com/reviewgine/?p=11</a>.
+> If you want to see a live demo of the review plugin + rich snippets you can check <a href="http://dev2.themeisle.com/reviewgine/?p=11">http://dev2.themeisle.com/reviewgine/?p=11</a>.

 ### Why to get the PRO add-ons ?